Bochhh/SOC-Investigation/threat-hunting/phishing-investigation-report.md

 ## Conclusion

-This investigation uncovered a sophisticated, multi-stage phishing campaign targeting job seekers on Indeed.
-The threat actor demonstrated above-average operational awareness — correctly anticipating Gmail spam filters, abusing a trusted platform (Indeed) to bypass victim skepticism, using redirect chains to evade URL scanners, and pivoting to mobile to escape desktop security controls.
+This investigation uncovered a sophisticated 6-stage recruitment fraud campaign targeting job seekers on Indeed.
+The threat actor demonstrated above-average operational awareness — creating a fake job posting to harvest CVs at scale, abusing Indeed's own platform to bypass victim skepticism, using redirect chains to evade URL scanners, and pivoting to mobile via QR code to escape desktop security controls.
+This is not an opportunistic attack — the level of preparation and evasion techniques indicate a deliberate, scaled operation targeting multiple companies simultaneously.

 No systems or accounts were compromised during this investigation.
 All findings were documented and reported .
 ---